I was nominated for the 2018 Liebster Award!

 7) Where to next?!

 We’re going to Portland!
-Michele just finished up our itinerary and we’re heading there in mid-March!
-(For those of you who don’t know, Michele is an incredible planner and is responsible for figuring out where to go for most of our trips together.
-I couldn’t run this blog without her).
-There’s going to be some epic hikes, frosty beers, and great food all around.
+We’re heading there in mid-March and there’s going to be some epic hikes, frosty beers, and great food all around.
 Keep an eye out for a future blog post and check out the Pinterest board we used for inspiration!

 Answering these questions was a lot of fun!
 I loved reliving my previous trips while contemplating how far (or not that far) I’ve come.
 I’m tickled pink that I was nominated for such a community-driven award.
 Now comes the fun part!

 - What’s the first trip you think of when someone asks about your adventures?
 Why?

 - What’s the most dangerous thing that’s happened to you on your travels?

 - If you had to live off of one food for a whole trip, what would you fill your backpack with?